otaviojr/node-red-contrib-smartthings/README.md

 # Device Nodes

 Once in NodeRed at Smartthings group you will see many device nodes.
-Switch, Level, Color, humidity, motion, contact, etc..
+Switch, Level, Color, Humidity, Motion, Contact, etc..

 Every node will keep device state.
 Every time a device state changes a message will be send to the output node with the ```msg.topic``` of **device** with all relevant